 The content kings have a monopoly on family entertainment between their own animated movies and Pixar’s — not to mention Star Wars and the most profitable blockbuster tent-pole property of all-time, the Marvel Cinematic Universe.

 Star Wars’ The Mandalorian is the first live-action TV show in a galaxy far, far away, and it’s earned rave reviews.
-Now all episodes are available to stream.
+Now all episodes are available to stream in 4k.

 Here’s the issue: Disney relies so much on back catalog right now, so any streaming service that cycles in a ton of new content gets my attention more.
-That’s why Disney+ dips a bit in the best streaming services.
+That’s why Disney+ doesn’t quite ascend among the best streaming services yet.

 7. HBO Go/HBO Now